ruiyichee/SUTD-App-Store/Report.md

     + Date of Birth
     + Password

-The SQL query shows the first name, last name and username only as other information is being handled by the backend, Django, using rest auth and django rest framework.
+The SQL command only updates the first name, last name and username  as other information is being handled by the backend, Django, using rest auth and django rest framework.
 ```
 UPDATE auth_user SET first_name = %s, last_name = %s
 WHERE auth_user.username = %s;", (first_name, last_name, username)